 On July 1st 2011, during their Royal Tour of North America, Catherine and William celebrated Canada Day with a full programme of events.

 The Duke and Duchess kicked off the celebrations by attending a citizenship ceremony at the Canadian Museum of Civilisation.
-They met with members of the public who’d visited Quebec especially to see them.
+They met with members of the public who’d visited Ottawa especially to see them.

 They later attended the official Canada Day show as guests of honour.

 Kate’s outfit was certainly festive – she chose to wear the Canadian flag colours, red and white.

 You’ll probably notice that Kate is wearing her white Reiss Nanette dress.
 The Duchess famously wore this dress for her official engagement portrait with Prince William.

 The dress is described as the “epitome of modern elegance” by Reiss.

 Reiss were happy to confirm that Kate wore their Nanette dress during Canada Day:

 Shop White Reiss Dresses: